jsplumb/jsplumb/doc/wiki/anchors.md

 <a name="perimeterrotation"></a>
 ##### Perimeter Anchor Rotation
-You can supply a `rotation` value to a Perimeter anchor - an example can be seen in <a href="../jquery/perimeterAnchorsDemo.html" target="_blank">this demo</a>.
+You can supply a `rotation` value to a Perimeter anchor - an example can be seen in [this demonstration](https://jsplumbtoolkit.com/community/demo/perimeterAnchors/index.html).
 Here's how you would use it:

 ```javascript
 jsPlumb.connect({